RasaHQ/workshop-rasax/README.md

 `rasa x`

 ## Exercise
 You can find a detailed walkthrough of the exercise inside the `exercise.md` file of this repository.
+You can also find a completed exercise inside the `completed_exercise` directory of this repo.

 ## Learn more
 Learn more about Rasa, Rasa X and Rasa community: